 The final way the film tries to make the case that evil is not so bad is in its horrible death scene for Professor Radisson, which I criticized as the crux of a previous review of the film.
 To sum up quickly here, the characters wring a repentance out of Radisson, as he lays dying, and then celebrate, expressing envy towards him that he gets to go to heaven and noting that his pain before dying mercifully lasted mere moments while the joys of heaven will be endless.
 In this way the filmmakers try to model for us how we are supposed to readjust the way we interpret everything so we see it as all wonderful in the bigger context of God’s grace.
 If only they can train their fellow Christians to see everything in the way that makes it evidence of God’s grace, why then, they won’t have anguished, bitter rejections of God that supposedly accounts for so much atheism.

 It doesn’t really, of course, account for much atheism at all.
 Atheists are not misotheists.
 We don’t hate God.
 We just don’t believe in God.
 What some of us hate is that we think Christianity and other religions lie to people, hindering them in their abilities to think for themselves or to think with proper information and make the best decisions for themselves.
-When we’re mad we’re not betraying that we secretly believe in God.
+When we’re mad we’re not betraying that we secretly believe in God and we’re not just mad because we met a few bad apple Christians.
 Rather we’re angry with the effects of religious institutions and beliefs we think are harmful.
 We also may get angry when we hear all the evils that we see praised in the Christian God treated as wonderful things.
 We assail the deification of traits we have good reason to think are terrible.
 We assail the perversion of ethics and politics and metaphysics represented by the God concept when we attack it.
-And some of us mourn from the disillusionment of having been falsely promised divine protection as belivers only to come viscerally to understand that no such thing exists.
+And some of us mourn from the disillusionment of having been falsely promised divine protection as believers only to come viscerally to understand that no such thing exists.

 I also have two other posts on God’s Not Dead, one addressing the problem with Evangelicals’ pushy proselytization tactics and one explaining why this present review focuses so much on Evangelical Christians’ persecution complexes.

-Finally, let me address the argument from morality raised briefly n class.
+Finally, let me address the argument from morality raised briefly in a classroom scene.
 Wheaton claimed that Professor Radisson was a moral relativist who believed there could be no moral absolutes but inconsistently would surely apply moral standards were a student to cheat.
 The fact of the matter is that, despite being 83% non-theists, philosophers who believe morality is real outnumber those think it is not real at a rate of 2 to 1.

 I will also stress that it’s a false dichotomy to imply that for morality to be objective, rational, and compelling it has to be “absolute”.
 For my full argument about why Christians again have the log in their eye and really believe in the most subjectivist version of morality possible and why it is either irrational or superfluous to say God is the source of goodness, I implore you to read my post called God and Goodness which is an in-depth dialogue on this very topic.

-And, again, in response to the wide interest in my posts on this film, I am now challenging fans of the film (and offering theists and atheists of all stripes) to study with me, a real atheist philosophy professor.
-We will dig in to the real arguments for and against God, from real philosophers, theist and atheist, in a new class which you can take either in one month (June 2014) or for three months (summer 2014).
-Check it out.
+And, again, in response to the wide interest in my posts on this film, I am now challenging fans of the film (and offering theists and atheists of all stripes) to study with me, a real atheist philosophy professor, in my Philosophy of Religion classes, running year round.
+We will dig in to the real arguments for and against God, from real philosophers, theistic and atheistic.
+And I encourage atheists to take either that class or my Philosophy for Atheists class, which is 1/3 philosophy of religion oriented, 1/3 topical introduction to philosophy, and 1/3 history of philosophy.

 Below is John Shook and me explaining numerous avenues for understanding secular ethics in productive ways: